 - Commission-free stocks, ETFs, and options

-- Paper trading simulator for practice
+- Paper trading simulator

 - Advanced charting with 50+ indicators